-13) Final assessment.
+12) Final assessment.

 - a) The final assessment is based on inspection of a sailplane.
-The assessment is carried out by a Training Engineer appointed for that specific assessment by the BGA CTO.
-The assessing Training Engineer must not have been the Training Engineer for more than 50% of the trainee's training. - b) The approach detailed in APPENDICES TO AMC TO ANNEX III (PART-66) Appendix III Evaluation of the competence: assessment and assessors should be followed by the assessor and include oral assessment. - c) If the trainee is unsuccessful, the assessing Training Engineer shall detail any training or studying that may be required before a further inspection and assessment.
-In this case, the Sponsor should discuss these training requirements with the trainee. - d) Where the trainee is successful, the assessing Training Engineer is to complete the assessment report (Appendix 3 below) and submit a copy of the report and a copy of the course completion certificate to the BGA office.
+The assessment is carried out by the BGA CAO or a person specifically appointed for that specific assessment by the BGA CTO.
+The assessor must not have overseen more than 50% of the trainee's training. - b) The approach detailed in APPENDICES TO AMC TO ANNEX III (PART-66) Appendix III Evaluation of the competence: assessment and assessors should be followed by the assessor and include oral assessment. - c) If the trainee is unsuccessful, any training or studying that may be required before a further inspection and assessment should be discussed between the Sponsor and trainee. - d) Where the trainee is successful, the assessing inspector is to complete the assessment report (Appendix 3 below) and submit a copy of the report and a copy of the course completion certificate to the BGA office.

-14) Endorsement of Part 66-L licence application
+13) Endorsement of Part 66-L licence application